RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 * `amd_comgr_action_info_set_options`
 * `amd_comgr_action_info_get_options`

-These functions were originally deprecated in version 1.3 of the Comgr library as they no longer support options with embedded spaces.
+These functions were originally deprecated in version 1.3 of the Comgr library as they no longer supported options with embedded spaces.

-The deprecated functions are now replaced with the array-oriented options API, which includes
+The deprecated functions are now replaced with the array-oriented options API, which include

 *	`amd_comgr_action_info_set_option_list`
 *	`amd_comgr_action_info_get_option_list_count`